 The Clery Act defines CSAs as an “official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student discipline and campus judicial proceedings.
 An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.”

-If unable, or unwilling, to report a crime directly to the Campus Police and Security Department, students and employees should report Clery Act crimes to CSAs for the purpose of making timely warning reports and to ensure the inclusion of the Clery Act crime in JCC’s annual disclosure of crime statistics.
+If unable, or unwilling, to report a crime directly to the Campus Security Department, students and employees should report Clery Act crimes to CSAs for the purpose of making timely warning reports and to ensure the inclusion of the Clery Act crime in JCC’s annual disclosure of crime statistics.
 Persons designated by the College as CSAs include, but are not limited to the following:

 - Vice President of Student Services/Enrollment Management